 School Catchment Area Explained

 School Guide provides all the tools you need to understand a school catchment area and be confident on the likelihood of admission based on your home postcode.
+Our essential guide for parents on a school catchment area includes:

-What school catchment area am I in?
+How do I find out what school catchment area I am in?

 Your home address is the starting point for establishing a school catchment area.
 Even for schools that require children to pass an entrance exam or practice a particular religion, where you live and how far you need to travel to get to your chosen school can be important.